 To provide strong, cohesive and effective leadership with a clear direction on improving standards and provision.

 To develop distributed leadership at all levels, leading to greater shared responsibility for, and ownership of, the children’s experiences and achievements.

 Early Years Foundation Stage

-To ensure that our provision in the Early Years Foundation Stage results in excellent outcomes for children of all abilities.
+To ensure that our provision in the Early Years Foundation Stage results in excellent outcomes for all children.